-We can already see the effects of the climate crisis across the globe: melting of the ice caps, shrinking glaciers, sea level rises, changes in precipitation patterns, intensification of extreme weather events: droughts, heat waves, storms and hurricanes.
+We can already see the effects of the climate crisis across the globe: melting of the ice caps, shrinking glaciers, sea levels rising, changes in precipitation patterns, intensification of extreme weather events: droughts, heat waves, storms and hurricanes.
 All these changes put more pressure on food production and fresh water supplies.

-Earth’s global surface temperature in 2018 was the fourth warmest since modern record keeping began in 1880, according to an analysis by NASA.
+The Earth’s surface temperature in 2018 was the fourth warmest since modern record keeping began in 1880, according to an analysis by NASA.

 Melting of the ice

 Due to ice melting the sea level across the world has risen.
 Sea levels rising has already flooded multiple islands in the Pacific’s Solomon Islands.
 Villages are already being relocated and communities need to adapt to the changing conditions.

 An actual example of how climate change influence our lives Storm Desmond, which hit Ireland in December 2015 causing extensive floods in areas from Donegal to Cork.
 West Ireland will have wetter winters and more of these extreme events: